kenaniah/ruby-parser/README.md

 ## Implementation Notes

+#### Expressions / Statements / Groups

+ * Expressions should be `Vec<Token>`.
+ * Should parenthetical groups just be a nested expression?
+ * Should statements be any different than expressions?
+ * Should a program just be a list of statements?

 #### Lexing partial inputs

 The `Input` type can be extended to track a boolean field that denotes whether